neptune2716/maps_tourn-es_camions/.github/instructions/base.instructions.md

 - Ensure that all code adheres to the project's coding standards.
 - Maintain clear and concise documentation for all functions and modules.
 - After each change modify the todo list in the TODO.md file to reflect the current state of the project.
+- the ui has to be written in french

 ## The project